egmair/egmair/README.md

 Since my days working with SharePoint & .NET Framework, I have moved on into a full-stack developer role within the Integration Team at [MINTRA](https://mintra.com/).
 We are a leading provider of HCM software for safety-critical sectors such as energy and maritime.
 At MINTRA, I primarily work with .NET Core and Angular but also support legacy applications hosted on .NET Framework.

-You have landed on my professional GitHub profile, if you'd like to visit my personal profile... go here: [link]

 ## 🔑 Key Skills
 - ![.NET Core](https://img.shields.io/badge/.NET-Core-blueviolet)
 - ![.NET Framework](https://img.shields.io/badge/.NET-Framework-blueviolet)